jhubar/Application-of-convolutional-neural-network-in-chess-evaluation/CNN.md

 ## PAdding:
 Defines how the border of sample is handled.
 For instance, for a kernel of 3 with stride of 1, no padding would result in down-smpling.

-## Example
-2D convilution using a kernel size of 3, stride of 1 and no padding
+### 2D convilution using a kernel size of 3, stride of 1 and no padding
 <figure>
   <p align="center">
   <img src=Image/conv.gif  with=30%/>